Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> To create a kriging data model, preliminary exploratory data analysis is necessary.
 This includes generating a histogram and descriptive statistics for the June 1999 values. </p> <br>

 <h3> Exploratory Data Analysis </h3> <br>

+<p> Looking at a histogram of the data, the values for June of 1999 are fairly normal, though there is a positive skew to the values of roughly 0.5.
+Unfortunately, since drought values include negative values to indicate a lack of rainfall, it is impossible to apply a log, arcsin, or box transformation to reduce skewness and kurtosis.
+This can be observed in Figure 4, where the right tail of the distribution is longer than the left tail. </p>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/ACNMao3.jpeg" alt="Histogram" style="width:100%;max-width:625px">
 <figcaption> Figure 3.
 Histogram of Cumulative Drought Anomalies from July 1998 to June 1999  </figcaption>